Flat Fee Landlord

 What insurance does a DC metro area landlord need?

-Landlords in Virginia, Maryland, and DC need a landlord insurance policy (also called dwelling fire policy or non-owner-occupied residential policy) — not a standard homeowner's policy.
-Landlord insurance typically covers: dwelling coverage (structure), liability (injury on property), and loss of rent (covering vacancy if the property becomes uninhabitable due to covered damage).
+Landlords in Virginia, Maryland, and DC need a landlord insurance policy (also called dwelling fire policy or non-owner-occupied residential policy), not a standard homeowner policy.
+Landlord insurance typically covers dwelling coverage (structure), liability (injury on property), and loss of rent (covering vacancy if the property becomes uninhabitable due to covered damage).
 Requiring tenant renters insurance with liability coverage provides additional protection.

-What does a 9-12 month tenant guarantee mean for landlords?
+What does a 9 to 12 month tenant guarantee mean for landlords?

-A 9-12 month tenant guarantee means that if a tenant placed by the property manager leaves the property voluntarily or is evicted within 9-12 months of move-in, the management company will replace the tenant at no additional leasing fee.
-This guarantee transfers the screening risk from the landlord to the management company — if they screen poorly, they absorb the cost of replacing the tenant.
+A 9 to 12 month tenant guarantee means that if a tenant placed by the property manager leaves the property voluntarily or is evicted within 9 to 12 months of move-in, the management company will replace the tenant at no additional leasing fee.
+This guarantee transfers the screening risk from the landlord to the management company.
+If they screen poorly, they absorb the cost of replacing the tenant.

 Free Consultation